 Ketoconazole must not be used with certain other medications because a serious, possibly fatal, drug interaction may occur.
-Ketoconazole interacts with drugs such as amiodarone, cisapride, dofetilide, pimozide, quinidine, macrolide antibiotics including erythromycin, among others.
+Ketoconazole interacts with drugs such as cisapride, disopyramide, dofetilide, dronedarone, methadone, pimozide, quinidine, ranolazine, among others.
 These interactions may increase the risk of a certain condition that affects the heart rhythm (QT prolongation).
-QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that require immediate medical attention.
+QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that need medical attention right away.
 Tell your doctor and pharmacist about all the medications and products you may be taking before you start ketoconazole treatment.
+See also Precautions section.

 Ketoconazole is used to treat certain serious fungal infections in the body.
 Ketoconazole belongs to the class of drugs called azole antifungals.
 It works by stopping the growth of the fungus.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This drug may also be used to treat certain protozoal infections, Cushing's syndrome, advanced prostate cancer, and high calcium levels in the blood from sarcoidosis or tuberculosis.
+This drug may also be used to treat advanced prostate cancer.

-HOW TO USE: Take this medication by mouth usually once a day or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once a day.
 This medication may be taken with or without food, but taking it with food helps to reduce stomach upset.

-If you are taking an antacid, take ketoconazole at least 2 hours before taking the antacid, otherwise ketoconazole may not be absorbed into the body.
+If you are taking an antacid, take ketoconazole at least 2 hours before or 1 hour after taking the antacid, otherwise ketoconazole may not be absorbed into the body.
 See also Drug Interactions for more information.

 The dosage and length of treatment is based on your medical condition and response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 In children, the dosage is also based on weight.
 It may take from several days to several months to complete treatment.